How to Write an Analytical Essay: 5 Steps, Examples & Topics

 1) Literary Analysis Essay

-Focuses on analyzing themes, characters, symbols, or writing techniques in literature.
+Focuses on themes, characters, symbols, narrative choices, or language in literature.

 Example: Examining how symbolism in F. Scott Fitzgerald’s The Great Gatsby illustrates the illusion of the American Dream.